DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Experiments

 \textbf{Feature Alignment module.} We conduct ablation studies on different external encoders and feature alignment locations in the Feature Alignment module.
 As shown in Table~\ref{tab:fa_encoder}, the high-quality features of these external encoders can effectively modulate the features of the diffusion model and bring gains in zero-shot performance.
-Among them, DINOv2 has consistent performance improvements on various datasets.
-The results of the ablation study on feature alignment locations are shown in Table~\ref{tab:feat_align}.
+Among them, DINOv2 has consistent performance improvements on various datasets. {We also provide comparison with end-to-end training with REPA-E~\cite{leng2025repa}, which leads to performance degradation.
+This may be caused by insufficient training data and the disruption of the VAE's depth encoding capability when fine-tuned only on RGB features.} The results of the ablation study on feature alignment locations are shown in Table~\ref{tab:feat_align}.
 The U-Net is an encoder-decoder structure with three downsampling blocks, one middle block, and three upsampling blocks.
 The prior knowledge and scene perception abilities are primarily stored in the encoder part.
 Therefore, we perform feature alignment between the DINOv2 feature and the features from the first and second downsampling blocks and the middle block, respectively.
 As shown in Table~\ref{tab:feat_align}, the effectiveness of the Feature Alignment module increases with the depth of the layer where it is applied.
 This occurs because the shallow U-Net layers capture more local information and are rich in details, while the middle layer features have a better global perception, which matches the global nature of the DINOv2 features.
 When constraints are imposed on shallow layers, the detailed information will be compromised.